nandajavarma/nandajavarma.github.io/_posts/2016-09-04-backpacking-in-and-around-north-india.markdown

 In four days, I am heading back home and I feel like I had to end this journey rather abruptly, like I haven’t had enough of it.
-But I think, I will never have enough of it because road is where I belong, with all its changing images and an unchanging theme - Life.
+But I think, I will never have enough of it because road is where I belong, with changing images but one unchanging theme - Life.
 I return home, not with a heavy heart but with a lot of unforgettable experiences, to plan my next adventure.